 About the Bank of America Small Business Owner Report

-GfK Public Affairs & Corporate Communications conducted the Bank of America Small Business Owner Report Survey for spring 2016 online between March 17 and April 19, 2016, using a pre-recruited online sample of small business owners.
+GfK Public Affairs and Corporate Communications conducted the Bank of America Small Business Owner Report survey for fall of 2016 online between August 7 and October 4, 2016 using pre-recruited online sample of small business owners.
 GfK contacted a national sample of 1,000 small business owners in the United States with annual revenue between $100,000 and $4,999,999 and employing between 2 and 99 employees.
-In addition, a total of 300 small business owners were also surveyed in nine target markets: Los Angeles, Dallas, Washington, D.C., New York, Boston, Chicago, San Francisco, Atlanta and Miami.
-The final results were weighted to national benchmark standards for size, revenue, and region.
-Previous waves of the Small Business Owner Report Survey were conducted by telephone.
-Best efforts were made to replicate processes in sample, weighting, and method.
+In addition, small business owners were surveyed in 10 target markets: Atlanta, Boston, Chicago, Dallas, Houston, Los Angeles, Miami, New York, San Francisco and Washington, D.C.
+A total of 300 small business owners were surveyed in Atlanta, Boston, Chicago, Dallas, Los Angeles, Miami, New York, San Francisco and Washington, D.C., and 100 small business owners were surveyed in Houston.
+The final results were weighted to national benchmark standards for size, revenue and region.

 News Releases and Additional Information